RangerMauve/hyperbeedeebee/README.md

 - The indexing means that readers only need to download small subsets of the full dataset (if you index intelligently)
 - No way to do "projections" so keep in mind you're always downloading the full document to disk
 - Subset of `find()` API is implemented, no Map Reduce API, no `$or`/`$and` since it's difficult to optimize
+- You can only sort by indexed fields, otherwise there's no difference from loading all the data and sorting in memory
 - Fully open source under AGPL-3.0 and with mostly MIT dependencies.

+## Indexing considerations:

+- If you do a search by fields that aren't indexed, you'll end up downloading the full collection (this is potentially really slow)
+- The order of fields in the index matters, they're used to create an ordered key based on the values
+- If you want to sort by a field, make sure it's the first field in an index